 Zambian court rejects application to dismiss opposition leader's treason charge

 United Party for National Development Presidential candidate Hakainde Hichilema looks on during a rally in Lusaka January 18, 2015.
-A Zambian court rejected a bid on Wednesday by lawyers for detained opposition leader Hakainde Hichilema to have treason charges against him dropped.
+A Zambian court refused on Wednesday to throw out treason charges against opposition leader Hakainde Hichilema, a case that has stoked political tensions months after contested elections.

 Start the conversation, or Read more at Reuters.